t0123456789/mp/README.md

 # Making a copy of this game on your own machine

 After doing this you can play the game without being online.
+You will need access to the your download machine's file system, a way to open zip files and a web browser.
 You can also edit your copy to create and test your own version of this game.

 Download the files for this game from github: